 Students will evaluate published primary biological literature and present selected publications orally.
 Faculty will select specific research topics for exploration, and these topics may vary by semester.
 May be repeated for credit.
-Prerequisites: BIOL 2170 and BIOL 3310 at the discretion of the instructor.
-Prerequisite: 12 hours of Biology, 6 of which must be advanced level, and permission of the instructor.
-Laboratory fee.
+Prerequisites: BIOL 2170 and BIOL 3310

 BIOL 4190 - Independent Learning (1)